#445 - Colin, Carras and A Big Frozen Bag of Mince

 Using our natural environment to defeat Terry only met with failure.

-We picked an area that had creaky Victorian floorboards, a shaky spiral cast iron stairwell, and a fire door that slammed shut, however, softly you tried to close it.
+We picked an area that had creaky Victorian floorboards, a shaky spiral cast iron stairwell and a fire door that slammed shut however softly you tried to close it.
+Three tier protection against Terry.

-And yet he'd appear without a sound six inches behind my mate's back as we were trying to remember all 52 states as quick as possible.
+And yet he'd appear without sand six inches behind my mate's back as we were trying to remember all 52 states as quick as possible.
+Jump scare would be an understatement.

 Rather than stop us, Terry's evident joy at catching slackers spurred us on.
+Obviously not to work but to really start swinging the lead.

 Part of the job was reboxing records and allocating them to fresh racking.
+This gave us the ability to create what we called ghost racks.

-A ghost rack was on the system's 16 freshly entered boxes with correct numbering in the correct place, but in reality, they were eight large empty document boxes.
+A ghost rack was on the system's 16 freshly entered boxes with correct numbering in the correct place, but in reality they were eight large empty document boxes.

 They were connected together with packing tape and cardboard handles, which meant they could be moved as one.